 Melanie Crean (b.
 1968, Waterbury CT) is an artist, educator, and filmmaker.
-Her research-based practice focuses on how new forms of narrative and interaction can be used to equitably shift relationships of power, and mitigate the impact that social systems of control have on people and their surrounding environment.
-She was Research Artist at Recess Assembly, New York in 2017.
-Her current work includes No Such Place as America, supported by A Blade of Grass and created in collaboration with young equestrians from Ebony Horsewomen and local law enforcement in Hartford, CT; as well as a commission with Artspace and Yale University archives, commenting on the current state of the criminal justice system in the US, fifty years after the trials of the New Haven 9.
+Her research-based practice focuses on how new forms of narrative and interaction can be used to equitably shift relationships of power and mitigate the impact that social systems of control have on people and their surrounding environment.
+She was Research Artist at Recess Assembly, New York, in 2017.
+Her current work includes No Such Place as America, supported by A Blade of Grass and created in collaboration with young equestrians from Ebony Horsewomen and local law enforcement in Hartford, CT, as well as a commission with Artspace and the Yale University archives, commenting on the current state of the criminal justice system in the United States, fifty years after the trials of the New Haven Nine.
 Crean is an Associate Professor of Art, Media and Technology at Parsons School of Design.

 Sable Elyse Smith (b.
-1986, Los Angeles, CA) is an interdisciplinary artist, writer, and educator based in New York and Richmond, Virginia.
+1986, Los Angeles, CA) is an interdisciplinary artist, writer, and educator based in New York and Richmond, VA.
 Using video, sculpture, photography, and text, she points to the carceral, the personal, the political, and the quotidian to speak about a violence that is largely unseen, and potentially imperceptible.
-Her work has been presented at the High Line, New York (2018–2019); BAM, New York (2018); Atlanta Contemporary (2018); New Museum, New York (2017–2018); The Studio Museum in Harlem (2017–2018); Recess Assembly, New York (2017); MoMA P.S.1 (2016); Yerba Buena Center for the Arts and Artist Television Access, San Francisco (2013); Birkbeck Cinema in collaboration with the Serpentine Galleries, London (2016); and the Queens Museum (2017–2018).
+Her work has been presented at the Studio Museum in Harlem at MoMA P.S.1, New York (2019); High Line, New York (2018); Brooklyn Academy of Music, New York (2018); Atlanta Contemporary (2018); New Museum, New York (2017); Queens Museum, New York (2017); Studio Museum in Harlem, New York (2017); Recess Assembly, New York (2017); MoMA P.S.1, New York (2016); Birkbeck Cinema in collaboration with the Serpentine Galleries, London (2016); and Yerba Buena Center for the Arts and Artist Television Access, San Francisco (2013).
 She is currently Assistant Professor of Sculpture and Extended Media at the University of Richmond.